404jv/rentx/README.md

 Some of my answers to questions are on this [file](caderno.md).

 ## 🎖 Extra mile
+Extra mile are all the work that I did by myself without a Bootcamp class to explain it.

 - [X] Add [ioredis](https://github.com/luin/ioredis) to cache data.
 - [X] Delete images of a car.
 - [X] Fix error when create a new car with a non-existent category.